MdRaihanAhmed-coder/LLVM-InjectPrint-Clang/README.md

  ```
 Now, run that binary using `./ex1` or, `ex2`, it will print `test` which is not printed in the C/CPP file.

- - Build binary for arm32,
+ - Build binary for arm32, simply add this pass while compiling,
 ```
 clang++-14 --target=arm-linux-gnueabihf -flegacy-pass-manager -g -Xclang -load -Xclang ./printf.so example.cpp -o ex2
 ```